Anthropology Education Committee

 - Society for Historical Archaeology

 This site includes a list of Internet resources, research guidelines, information on historical archaeology, and publications available both on-line and by mail.
 The web site also includes career information on becoming an historical archaeologist.

 Archaeological Museums and Exhibits

-The Story of Sichuan The Seattle Art Museum has used HI-Space to create an elaborate virtual reality experience for visitors interested in the Sichuan archaeological site.
+The Seattle Art Museum has used HI-Space to create an elaborate virtual reality experience for visitors interested in the Sichuan archaeological site.
 Visitors can see several movies on the excavations of the Sichuan pits as well as learn about the history of the Sichuan site and local culture.